kareman/Patterns/README.md

 # Patterns

-Patterns is a Swift library for Parser Expression Grammars (PEG).
-It can be used to create regular expressions (like regex’es) and grammars (for parsers).
+Patterns is a Swift library for Parser Expression Grammars (PEGs).
+It can be used to create expressions similar to regular expressions (like regex’es) and grammars (for parsers).

 For general information about PEGs, see [the original paper](https://dl.acm.org/doi/10.1145/982962.964011) or [Wikipedia](https://en.wikipedia.org/wiki/Parsing_expression_grammar).

 ## Example